Kullsno2/Kullsno2.github.io/_posts/blog/2017-10-25-how-to-git-part-1.md

 ## Changes

-Hmm , now you have a local copy of your repository.Let's say you make changes to your code like adding libraries and functionalities.Your local copy will have additional code compared to the one which is stored on Github.How can you merge both the codes?
+Hmm , now you have a local copy of your repository.Let's say you make changes to your code by adding libraries and functionalities.Your local copy will have additional code compared to the one which is stored on Github.How can you merge both the codes?